EXPO ORANGE COUNTY, OC HEALTH EXPO, ORANGE COUNTY HEALTH EXPO,

 EXPO ORANGE COUNTY, OC HEALTH EXPO, ORANGE COUNTY HEALTH

-EXPO, SAN CLEMENTE EVENTS CENTER, FREE ADMISSION, San Clemente,
+EXPO, SAN CLEMENTE EVENTS CENTER, FREE SAMPLES, San Clemente,

 Fitness convention, Healthy Foods, Healthy Products, Doctors,